CMSgov/bcda-app/README.md

 >**Never put passwords, keys, or secrets of any kind in application code.
 Instead, use the strategy outlined here:**

+**For Production Configuration (Recommended):**
+Use the SOPS approach described above to manage configuration in AWS SSM Parameter Store.
+This provides centralized, encrypted configuration management across environments.

+**For Local Development:**
 1. In the project root `bcda-app/` directory, create a file called `.env.sh`.
 This file is ignored by git and will not be committed:

 ```